JasonKYi/newpaper/README.md

 For general pdfs, the command works similarly with the only difference being that you should replace the arxiv id with the link to the pdf.

+Using the command in the directory where you have the `ledger` file will record the id into the `ledger` and future uses in said directory will check whether or not the id is already in the `ledger`.